-The Titanic has become famous as being the ‘unsinkable’ ship that did unfortunately sink.
-The Titanic made many successful port stops on her trip before the accident happened where she picked up passengers and supplies.
+The Titanic made some port stops on her trip before the accident happened, where she picked up passengers and supplies.

 Where Did Titanic Set Sail From?

-The Titanic set sail from Southampton, England, on April 10th 1912.
-She was built in Belfast, Ireland, and sailed to Southampton in England for her maiden voyage.
-She stopped in Cherbourg in France and Queenstown in Ireland to pick up passengers, crew and supplies.
-Her final destination was to be New York, USA but she never completed the journey.
+She stopped in Cherbourg, France and Queenstown, Ireland to pick up passengers, crew and supplies.
+Her final destination was to be New York, USA.

 The return journey should have been from New York to Plymouth in England, back to Cherbourg, and finally to Southampton.